Nic30/hdlConvertor/README.md

 [![Python version](https://img.shields.io/pypi/pyversions/hdlConvertor.svg)](https://img.shields.io/pypi/pyversions/hdlConvertor.svg)
 [ROADMAP](https://drive.google.com/file/d/1zyegLIf7VaBRyb-ED5vgOMmHzW4SRZLp/view?usp=sharing)

+This is a development branch.
+Please use the original from https://github.com/Nic30/hdlConvertor

 The System Verilog and VHDL parser (and preprocessor) for Python/C++ written in C++.
 The lower layers are ANTLR4 generated parsers with full language support.
 Next layer converts this raw Verilog/VHDL AST to simple universal AST.
 So your project does not not have to care about Verilog/VHDL differences